-Wendy Sherman Heckler, Provost & Vice-President of Academic Affairs, Academic Affairs Division
+Wendy Sherman Heckler, Provost & Senior Vice President, Academic Affairs Division

 Sherman Heckler has taught courses in science teaching methods for pre-service and in-service teachers; master’s-level research methods; current issues in education; physical science; life science; integrative studies (energy and society); and women’s leadership.
 She has served as advisor, second reader, or graduate faculty representative on 59 master’s level projects at Otterbein, and remains an active faculty representative of the honors program on undergraduate student defenses.
 She has authored published pieces on Wittgensteinian perspectives on research related to student learning in science.
 Since 2010, Sherman Heckler has led an annual Improving Teacher Quality grant-funded physics professional development course for middle school science teachers, receiving over $850,000 from the Ohio Department of Higher Education and enrolling 225 teachers from 56 school districts around central Ohio (in 20 different counties).

 Sherman Heckler’s service to Otterbein includes co-chairing the university-wide Accreditation Steering Committee from 2011-2015, which spearheaded our reaffirmation of accreditation by the Higher Learning Commission.
 She has also co-chaired or chaired other groups including the Institutional Effectiveness Committee, working sub-groups of the Diversity and Inclusion Committee, and the General Education subcommittee of Curriculum Committee.
 She currently serves as Vice Chair of the Board of Communities in Schools of Central Ohio, a nonprofit focused on dropout prevention for K-12 students.